eggheadio/eggheadio-course-notes/auditing-react-apps-for-accessibility-08733265/notes/09-automate-lighthouse-audits-with-github-actions.md

 <TimeStamp start="0:14" end="0:17">

-Create a new file und er the `workflow` directory called `lighthouse.yml`
+Create a new file under the `workflow` directory called `lighthouse.yml`

 </TimeStamp>